aa-12323/sa/README.md

 Plotted the impact of satellite alignment on weak lensing mass calibration
 ### 2019.12.16
 The background and foreground catalogues are not correct.
 Starting to remake them.
+### 2020.6.24
+Migrate to NERSC.
+Change path in data_marshalling.ipynb

 ## Questions
 ### What is PFREE?